Springer's sawtail catshark

-Springer's sawtail catshark (Galeus springeri) is a little-known species of catshark, belonging to the family Scyliorhinidae, found in waters 457–699 m deep off the islands of the Antilles, from Cuba to the Leewards.
+Springer's sawtail catshark (Galeus springeri) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This shark is found in waters 457–699 m deep off the islands of the Antilles, from Cuba to the Leewards.
 A small, slim-bodied species reaching a length of 48 cm, the Springer's sawtail catshark can be identified by its color pattern of horizontal dark stripes in front of the first dorsal fin, and dark dorsal saddles behind.
 It is additionally characterized by the presence of saw-toothed crests, made of enlarged dermal denticles along both the dorsal and the ventral edges of the caudal fin.
 The Springer's sawtail catshark is oviparous.

 Taxonomy

 The Springer's sawtail catshark was originally regarded as the striped color morph of the Antilles catshark (G. antillensis, formerly G. arae antillensis).
 The first known specimen had resided in the National Museum of Natural History for over 20 years, until an artifact of preservation revealed the distinctive ventral dermal denticle crest on the caudal fin.
 The species was described in a 1998 issue of the scientific journal Copeia by Hera Konstantinou and Joseph Cozzi, who named it after leading shark taxonomist Stewart Springer.
 The type specimen is a 32 cm long immature male collected on December 8, 1969 near the Leeward Islands.
 This shark belongs to the G. arae species complex, which also includes G. antillensis, G. arae, G. cadenati, and G. mincaronei.